 More information on the products covered by the NDSS and their pricing can be found in the Products section of the website, here.
 If you require insulin pump consumables, you will also need to complete a form to determine your eligibility for access to subsidised insulin pump consumables.
 More information on accessing insulin pump consumables through the NDSS and the form can be found in the Manage Your Registration section of the website.

 The process of registering with the NDSS may take some time after arriving in Australia.
 We encourage you to carry sufficient supplies to ensure continuous management of your health.
-For more information on the product amounts you may bring into Australia, and supporting medical documentation, please see the Customs and Border Protection website.
+For more information on the product amounts you may bring into Australia, and supporting medical documentation, please see the Department of Immigration and Border Protection website.

 Please note the NDSS does not cover insulin, lancets and other products that may be needed for the management of your diabetes.
 These products can be purchased, either at full retail price or under relevant subsidies, if using a prescription.
 For this reason, we encourage you to have comprehensive travel insurance which may help in reimbursing the cost of these items.
 If you are emigrating to Australia, you may also want to explore private health insurance options in Australia to help manage these ongoing costs.